 17. Think Outside The Box

 Creativity is the key!
-If you have been using the same content and activities going on for ages, you can never excel in a teaching career.
+Yes, if you keep teaching using the same content and activities for ages, you can never excel in a teaching career.
+Many students get easily bored and distracted in class because of the teacher’s inability to break the methodical approach.

 19. Be A Mentor